-Advocacy is one thing, but being able to put the advocated policy into practice is quite another.
+Advocacy is one thing, being able to put the advocated policy into practice is quite another.
 In order to actually do home schooling a large array of plans, materials, advice, and even solace must be made available.
-'Godly schooling' creates demand.
-Even with the burgeoning market for all kinds of home schooling, it is clear that conservative evangelicals and fundamentalists have the most to choose from in terms of educational and religious (the separation is often fictional) curricula, lessons, books, and inspirational materials (Stevens 2001: 54).
-Such materials not only augment lessons that home-schooling parents develop, but increasingly they become the lessons in mathematics, literacy, science, social studies, and all of the other subjects that are taught.
-This kind of material also usually includes homework assignments and tests, as well as actual teaching plans.
-Thus, a complete 'package' can be assembled or purchased whole in a way that enables committed parents to create an entire universe of educational experiences that is both rigorously sequenced and tightly controlled-and prevents unwanted 'pollution' from the outside world.
+"Godly schooling" creates a market.
+Even with the burgeoning market for all kinds of home schooling, it is clear that conservative evangelicals and fundamentalists have the most to choose from in terms of educational and religious (the separation is often fictional) curricula, lessons, books, and inspirational material (Stevens, 2001, p.
+54).
+Such materials not only augment the lessons that home schooling parents develop, but increasingly they become the lessons in mathematics, literacy, science, social studies, and all of the other subjects that are taught.
+This kind of material also usually includes homework assignments and tests as well as all of the actual instructional material.
+Thus, a complete "package" can be assembled or purchased whole in a way that enables committed parents to create an entire universe of educational experiences that is both rigorously sequenced and tightly controlled-and prevents unwanted "pollution" from the outside world.
+Why Michael W. Apple would one need teacher education when such a wealth of material is so readily available?

 The A Beka Book program provides a clear example.
-An offshoot of Pensacola Christian College, it markets material for nursery school up to the end of secondary school, offering the home schooler a curriculum in which Christian teachings are woven into every aspect of knowledge.
+An offshoot of Pensacola Christian College, it markets material for nursery school up to the end of secondary school.
+It offers the home schooler a curriculum in which Christian teachings are woven into every aspect of knowledge.
 Little is left to chance.
 Preschool children learn through the use of Bible story flannelgraphs.
-At the age of five, they begin a complete "Bible Curriculum," and as they move up in age, their texts include Bible Doctrines for Today and Managing Your Life Under God.
-The elementary-level science textbooks, God's World, are based in an inerrantist approach to the Bible and a literalist reading of Genesis and creation, one in which evolution is dismissed.
-The difference between right and wrong is seen as answerable only through reference to biblical teachings (Stevens 2001: 55).
+At the age of five, they begin a complete "Bible Curriculum" and as they move up in age their texts include Bible Doctrines for Today and Managing Your Life Under God.
+The elementary level science textbooks, God's World, are based in an inerrantist approach to the Bible and a literalist reading of Genesis and creation, one in which evolution is dismissed.
+The difference between right and wrong is seen as answerable only through reference to biblical teachings (Stevens, 2001, p.
+55).

-Easily ordered on the Web, similar kinds of material are made available by other religiously based publishers: Bob Jones University Press, Christian Liberty Academy, Alpha Omega Publications, KONOS, the Weaver Curriculum Series, and a number of others.
+Easily ordered on the Web, similar kinds of material are made available by other religiously-based publishers-Bob Jones University Press, Christian Liberty Academy, Alpha Omega Publications, KONOS, the Weaver Curriculum Series, and a number of others.
 While there are pedagogic differences among these sets of materials, all of them are deeply committed to integrating biblical messages, values, and training throughout the entire curriculum.
-Most not only reproduce the particular biblically based world-views of the parents, but also create an educational environment that relies on a specific vision of 'appropriate' schooling, one that is organized around highly sequenced formal lessons that have an expressly moral aim.
-Technological resources such as videos are marketed that provide the home schooler with both a model of how education should be done and the resources for actually carrying it out (Stevens 2001: 56).
+Most not only reproduce the particular biblically based worldviews of the parents, but they also create an educational environment that relies on a particular vision of "appropriate" schooling, one that is organized around highly sequenced formal lessons that have an expressly moral aim.
+Technological resources such as videos are marketed that both provide the home schooler with a model of how education should be done and the resources for actually carrying it out (Stevens, 2001, p.
+56).